UWM-CETL/tamper-scripts/scripts/export-grades-with-emails/README.md

 # README for Canvas-Export-Grades-With-Email.user.js

 ## What it does
-Adds an **“Export With Emails”** button to every Canvas Gradebook page.
+Adds an **“Export With Emails”** link to every Canvas Gradebook page.
 Click once → download a CSV containing:

 ```